great-expectations/great_expectations/docs_rtd/contributing/style_guide.rst

 General conventions
 -------------------

 * **The project name "Great Expectations" is always spaced and capitalized.** Good: "Great Expectations".
-Bad: "great_expectations", "great expectations", "GE."
+Bad: "great_expectations", "great expectations", "GX."
 * **We refer to ourselves in the first person plural.** Good: "we", "our".
 Bad: "I".
 This helps us avoid awkward passive sentences.
 Occasionally, we refer to ourselves as "the Great Expectations team" (or community) for clarity.
 * **We refer to developers and users as "you".** Good: "you can," "you might want to."
 * **We reserve the word "should" for strong directives, not just helpful guidance.**